VMware profit narrowly beats as license revenue rises

-The company's shares dropped 2 percent to $92.95 (56.11 pounds) in extended trading, in what one analyst described as a "knee-jerk reaction".
+The company's shares dropped 2 percent to $92.95 in extended trading, in what one analyst described as a "knee-jerk reaction".

 Expectations may have been elevated after the company preannounced fourth-quarter revenue and a first-quarter forecast last week that largely beat expectations, FBR Capital Markets analyst Daniel Ives said.